 People's medicines were managed safely.
 People received their medicines as prescribed and received them on time.
-Staff were trained in the management and administration of medicines were involved as much as possible with their care and records documented how people liked to be supported.
-People were offered choice and their preferences were respected.
+Staff were trained in the management and administration of medicines.

-When people were asked about the care and support they received, those able, responded positively while others were not able to respond.
-A relative said: "The care he gets is fantastic."
+People were unable to respond when asked about the care they received.
+However a thank you card recorded; "Thank you to all the staff who took such good care of our son."
 Care records were comprehensive and personalised to meet each person's needs.
 Staff understood people's individual complex care needs and responded quickly when people needed support.
-People
+People were involved as much as possible with their care and records documented how people liked to be supported.
+People were offered choice and their preferences were respected.

 People's risks were well managed and documented.
-People were supported to try a range of activities while staying for respite care.
+People were supported to try a wide range of activities while staying for respite care.
 Activities were planned with people's interests in mind.